 The process of making one’s voice count is through one of the basic tenets of American society - the power of the voting booth.
 This video is the first in a series related to how one can vote in their local, state, and national elections.The first step to be able to vote is to register.
 By registering, you will be allowed to enter a designated polling place and cast your vote.
 So how does one become registered?
 Let’s begin.

-A quick overview for parents on how they can easily setup Google Classroom for their student on their iPad.
+A quick overview for family members on how they can easily setup Google Classroom on their iPad.

 Take a look and see how ou can modify some of your settings in the parent portal of Infinite Campus.